serbekun/KeyForge/README.md

 - Arrays and dictionaries support nested structures
 - Collection operations maintain type safety
 - File operations support variables and command substitution for all parameters
-- `write_file` modes: "w" for overwrite, "a" for append

 ---